nodezeroat/project-athena/Curriculum/Module 19 - Wireless Security/lectures/lecture_3_authentication.md

 - **Improved Encryption:** WPA introduced TKIP (Temporal Key Integrity Protocol) for encryption.
 TKIP was designed to be a more secure alternative to WEP's encryption mechanism, while still being able to operate on older hardware not designed for WPA.
 - **Dynamic Key Encryption:** Unlike WEP's static key, TKIP generates a new key for each packet, reducing the risk of key compromise.
 It uses a key-mixing function that combines the secret root key with an initialization vector before each packet is encrypted.
-- **Message Integrity Check:** WPA implemented an enhanced integrity check called Michael to replace WEP’s flawed CRC-32 checksum.
+- **Message Integrity Check:** WPA implemented an enhanced integrity check called Michael to replace WEP's flawed CRC-32 checksum.
 This was designed to prevent attackers from altering and resubmitting data packets.
 - **Pre-shared Key (PSK) and Enterprise Modes:** WPA can be used in two modes:
   - **WPA-PSK (Personal):** This mode is designed for home and small office networks and uses a pre-shared key.
   - **WPA-Enterprise:** Intended for enterprise networks, it uses a RADIUS server for authentication and supports more advanced authentication methods through EAP.